Linting and Formatting

 Which is better depends on your situation.

-If you want to strictly enforce policies, nofilter is appropriate.
+If you want strict policy enforcement, nofilter is appropriate.

-In that case, it may be more practical to give up on applying policies to existing code and use added to apply policies only to new code.
+In that case, it may be more practical to use added and apply policies only to new code.

 conftest

-- You can apply policies based on plan results (create, update, destroy)
+- You can apply policies based on the plan result (create, update, destroy)

-- For example, you can apply policies only to new resources or apply policies on destroy
+- For example, apply a policy only to new resources, or apply a policy on destroy

-- You can apply policies based on terraform's computed results
+- You can apply policies based on Terraform's computed values

-- Settings like backend configuration are not included in plan files, so policies can only be applied against HCL
+- Backend configuration is not included in plan files, so policies for it must be applied against HCL

-- Since terraform plan carries risks such as arbitrary code execution and credential exfiltration, you can apply policies against HCL before running terraform plan to check for dangerous code
+terraform plancarries risks such as arbitrary code execution and credential exfiltration, you may want to validate HCL before runningterraform planto catch dangerous code

 To run against plan files, specify plan: true.

-If neither is specified, conftest can also run against non-Terraform files such as YAML or Dockerfiles.
+If neither is specified, you can run conftest against non-Terraform files such as YAML or Dockerfiles.

 conftest: